Samsung/Tizen.NET/_posts/2019-12-02-Build-an-Widget-application-for-Galaxy-Watch.md

 toc_sticky: true
 ---

-Tizen wearable profile provides three application models, as decribed below, to create a variety of UI applications as needed.
+The Tizen wearable profile provides three application models to create a variety of UI applications:

-- **Basic UI application**
+- **Basic UI**
-  - A basic UI application provides a graphical user interface which allows the user to interact with the application.
+    - A basic UI application provides a graphical user interface that allows the user to interact with the application.
-- **Watch application**
+- **Watch face**
-  - A watch application (or watch face) provides a watch face with the current time (updated every second) as its user interface.
-The watch application is shown on the idle screen of the device, and supports a special ambient mode that reduces power consumption by showing a limited UI and updating the time on the screen only once per minute.
+  - A watch application, or watch face, provides the current time (updated every second) as its user interface.
+The watch application appears on the idle screen of the device and supports a special ambient mode that reduces power consumption by showing a limited UI and updating the time on the screen only once per minute.
-- **Widget application**
+- **Widget**
-  - A widget application (or widget) is a specialized application that provides the user a quick view of specific information from the parent application.
+  - A widget application, or widget, provides the user with a quick view of specific information from the parent application.
 In addition, the widget allows the user to access certain features without launching the parent application.
 Combined with the parent application, your widget can have various features to increase the usability of your application.

-This blog post describes how to publish an wiget application for your Galaxy Watch by using Tizen.NET and [Tizen.CircularUI](https://github.com/Samsung/Tizen.CircularUI).
+This blog post describes how to publish an widget application for your Galaxy Watch by using Tizen.NET and [Tizen.CircularUI](https://github.com/Samsung/Tizen.CircularUI).

-## Widget Application and Widget Instance
+## Widget application and widget instance

-As announced in the last Samsung Developers Conference 2019 (SDC19), you can create widget application using [Tizen.CircularUI version 1.4.0](https://www.nuget.org/packages/Tizen.Wearable.CircularUI/1.4.0) or higher.
+As announced in the last Samsung Developers Conference 2019 (SDC19), you can create a widget application using [Tizen.CircularUI version 1.4.0](https://www.nuget.org/packages/Tizen.Wearable.CircularUI/1.4.0) or higher.
-In order to create an widget application, you need the following.
+To create a widget application, you need the following:

- - **FormsWidgetApplcation**
+ - **FormsWidgetApplication**
    - The `FormsWidgetApplication` represents a widget application to have widget instances.
  - **FormsWidgetBase**
    - The `FormsWidgetBase` represents a widget instance.
-Every widget instance has its own lifecycle simiar to the basic UI application.
-However, the widget instance is only an object shown by the widget viewer applications(e.g., `Home` app).
+Every widget instance has its own lifecycle, similar to the basic UI application.
+However, the widget instance is only an object shown by the widget viewer applications (for example, the `Home` app).

 ### Widget Instance Lifecycle

-The `FormsWidgetBase` class contains six virtual methods that can be overridden to respond to lifecycle changes.
+The `FormsWidgetBase` class contains six virtual methods that can be overridden to respond to lifecycle changes:
- - `OnCreate()` : Called after the widget instance is created.
+ - `OnCreate()`: Called after the widget instance is created.
- - `OnDestroy()` : Called before the widget instance is destroyed.
+ - `OnDestroy()`: Called before the widget instance is destroyed.
- - `OnResume()` : Called when the widget is visible.
+ - `OnResume()`: Called when the widget is visible.
- - `OnPause()` : Called when the widget is invisible.
+ - `OnPause()`: Called when the widget is invisible.
- - `OnResize()` : Called before the widget size is changed.
+ - `OnResize()`: Called before the widget size is changed.
- - `OnUpdate()` : Called when an event for updating the widget is received.
+ - `OnUpdate()`: Called when an event for updating the widget is received.

-The following figure illustrates the widget instance states during the instance life-cycle:
+The following figure illustrates the widget instance states during the instance lifecycle:
- - When the application is in the Ready state, the instance does not exist.
+ - `Ready` state: Instance does not yet exist.
- - When the instance is created, it is in the `Created` state.
+ - `Created` state: Instance is created.
- - When the instance is visible, it is in the `Running` state.
+ - `Running` state: Instance is visible.
- - When the instance is invisible, it is in the `Paused` state.
+ - `Paused`: Instance is invisible.
- - When the instance is destroyed, it is in the `Destroyed` state.
+ - `Destroyed`: Instance is destroyed.

 <img src="https://user-images.githubusercontent.com/1029134/69931572-1fc43f80-150b-11ea-96ec-a0e4532f1e4d.png">

-## Getting Started
+## Getting started

-Now it’s time to create beatiful widget applications on your Galaxy Watch.
+Let's create beautiful widget applications on your Galaxy Watch.

 ### Installing package
 #### Package Manager
 ```
 PM> Install-Package Tizen.Wearable.CircularUI -Version 1.4.0